twjeffery/DIO-test-2/_design_system/guidelines/Skeleton-Loading.md

 ---
 layout: default
-title: Logging in
+title: Skeleton loading
-parent: Patterns
-nav_order: 4
+nav_order: 13
 ---

-# Logging in
+# Skeleton loading
 {: .no_toc }

 ## On this page